Robustness Evaluation of Entity Disambiguation Using Prior Probes:the Case of Entity Overshadowing

-To systematically evaluate the phenomenon of entity overshadowing that we have identified, we introduce a new dataset, called \OurDataset{}. \OurDataset{} contains groups of entities that belong to the same entity space.
+To systematically evaluate the phenomenon of entity overshadowing that we have identified, we introduce a new dataset, called \OurDataset{}. \footnote{ShadowLink dataset can be downloaded at \url{https://huggingface.co/datasets/vera-pro/ShadowLink}}. \OurDataset{} contains groups of entities that belong to the same entity space.
 Following \citeauthor{van-erp-groth-2020-towards} (\citeyear{van-erp-groth-2020-towards}), we use Wikipedia disambiguation pages to collect entity spaces.
 Disambiguation pages group entities that often share the same surface form and may be confused with each other.
 We then follow the links in the Wikipedia disambiguation pages to the individual (entity) Wikipedia pages to extract text snippets in which each of the ambiguous entities occur.

 Note that we do not extract the text from these Wikipedia pages directly, since pre-trained language models such as BERT (typically used in state-of-the-art ED systems) also use Wikipedia as a training corpus, and can learn certain biases as well.
 Instead, we parse external web pages that are often linked at the end of a Wikipedia page as references.
 This data collection approach helps us to minimise the possible overlap between the test and training corpus.